 - Improve access to services for persons with limited English proficiency.

-To further reflect its commitment to fair housing, the City has recently engaged the services of two Fair Housing Service Providers to provide community outreach and legal services:
+To further reflect its commitment to fair housing, the City has recently engaged the services of a Fair Housing Service Provider to provide community outreach and legal services:

 Legal Aid Society of San Diego, Inc.